-5 Tips for Buying a New Car You Can Actually Afford
+Tips For Buying a New Car You Can Actually Afford

 There are more than monthly car loan payments to consider when calculating the cost of a new car.
 Here’s some invaluable advice on buying the new car of your dreams—without blowing your budget.

 Accidents will happen, and unfortunately, they can’t be accounted for when it comes to owning a car.
+(Here’s what you need to do within 10 minutes of having a car accident.)
 That’s why savvy consumers should always set aside a few extra dollars per month for unanticipated repairs.
 Repairs can range from relatively minor (and inexpensive) fixes—light bulb replacements, for instance—to an entire transmission overhaul, which will set you back several thousands of dollars.
 Before moving ahead with a new car purchase, you’d be wise to look into the vehicle’s reliability ratings or consider purchasing an extended warranty to give you peace of mind.
 That said, extended warranties can be pricy and thereby need to be factored into the total cost of car ownership as well.

 Overall fuel costs are a major consideration for most car buyers, as these make up a large portion of a vehicle’s total cost of ownership.
 This is especially true for consumers who use their cars on a daily basis.
 Because gas prices are constantly fluctuating, consumers who rely on their cars for daily tasks should strongly consider buying a fuel-efficient car.
 Consumers should also be wary that different models might require different types of gas, with most mainstream cars calling for regular unleaded fuel and most premium cars calling for premium fuel, which might set you back a few extra cents per litre.
+(Find out if premium fuel is worth the added expense.)
 Consumers who drive long distances or for long periods of time may also consider purchasing a hybrid or diesel vehicle.
 Although both feature higher purchases prices and can be more costly to maintain, they also offer lower cost per kilometre-of-travel due to low fuel consumption compared to their to gasoline-powered counterparts.